As part of the NHS response to Coronavirus (COVID-19), we have made changes to the services we provide

 Health Visiting and School Nursing

-All well baby clinic, groups and drop-ins are currently closed.
+Open access well baby clinics, groups and drop-ins remain closed however all areas are now offering appointed baby clinics.
 Your local Hub is available for advice and support:

 East Hub (covering East Staffs, Cannock, Lichfield, Rugeley & Tamworth)